 What better guest editor could I choose than Meredith, who comes highly recommended from Felineeditors.com?
-She has previously edited both Mathematica Felinica and The Litter Tray Times, as well as the St. Helier Bench story here at Benchsite.
+She has previously edited both Mathematica Felinica and The Litter Tray Times, as well as the St. Helier Benches and the piano bench story here at Benchsite.

 Meredith: I would like to make it clear that I am not on a bench.
 I prefer a soft double bed with a good thick duvet.
 Most cats do.